 Mackendy has a degree in translation and is fluent in four languages.
 He coordinates our workers, handles logistics and materials procurement.
 He's at the center of everything we do in Haiti.

-Kayla has a bachelor’s degree in engineering with a concentration in humanitarian engineering and is pursuing a master's degree in environmental science.
-She works on project documentation, computer simulations, and system sizing,
+Kayla has a bachelor’s degree in engineering with a concentration in humanitarian engineering and is pursuing a Ph.D. in environmental science.
+She works on project documentation, computer simulations, and system sizing.

-Natalie has an undergraduate degree in math and is pursuing dual master's degrees: one in social work and one from Truett Seminary.
+Natalie has an undergraduate degree in math and is pursuing a Master of Divinity at Truett Seminary.
 She is a gifted people person and plays a key role in contractual and interpersonal issues.

 Pastor Benjamin is a bi-vocational pastor.
 When he's not preaching he's our professional welder.
 He is a master of all things mechanical and mentors younger workers while leading the team in construction projects.

 Becky is the Assistant Dean for Spiritual Life & Missions/Associate Chaplain at Baylor University.
-She oversees Baylor's local and global mission programs to create a space for students to be transformed by the integration of faith, learning and service.
+She oversees Baylor's local and global mission programs.
 In addition to her master’s degree in church music, she also has an MBA.

-Brian is a Sr. Lecturer of Electrical and Computer Engineering at Baylor University.
-Since 2005 he has been doing energy projects in Kenya, Honduras, and Haiti.
-These projects include off-grid electrical systems utilizing solar panels.
+Brian is a member of the engineering faculty at Baylor University.
+He has been doing off-grid electricity projects abroad for fifteen years with hydro, wind, and solar power.
 He has a bachelor’s degree in physics and a master’s degree in electrical engineering.